-At Companion Animal Hospital, we recommend annual pet wellness care for all of our patients here in Oak Park and surrounding neighborhoods.
+At Companion Animal Hospital, we recommend annual cat and dog wellness exam care for all of our patients here in Oak Park, IL and surrounding neighborhoods.
 Our pets may live shorter lives, but they need just as much care and maintenance as we do to stay healthy.

-Annual wellness exams are extremely important for detecting disease, assessing current health and formulating treatment plans based on your pet’s individual needs.
+Annual cat and dog wellness exams are extremely important for detecting disease, assessing current health and formulating treatment plans based on your pet’s individual needs.
 Preventing future illness is key to every wellness plan, and our team will help you make the best decisions to achieve this outcome year after year.

 Wellness care is made up of various components.
-Exams are a primary piece in the puzzle, helping us establish a baseline of health and create an ongoing medical history.
+Cat and dog exams are a primary piece in the puzzle, helping us establish a baseline of health and create an ongoing medical history.
 A nose-to-tail physical exam includes:

 - Checking the eyes, ears, and mouth/teeth

 - Weighing in, taking temperature and listening to heart beat